Aspects of Jesus

 - Israel was a relatively civilized culture with some strong

 - Israel had retained some if not much of Egypt's rich cultural heritage.

 - The Israelites were a relatively well educated people.

 - The Hebrew culture was one of the first to eschew human sacrifice.

 - The culture had lots of Sabbath holidays with social events, which were

-special occasions for Jesus to interact with the population.
+special occasions for Yeshua to interact with the population.

 - Their religious and cultural literature provided them with a rich

 heritage upon which to draw for analogy and/or highlight comparisons and